quylab/quylab/README.md

 Vanilla JavaScript with CSS; please look at the "Chess" project.

-PHP and Vanilla JavaScript (incl. sophisticated algorithms); please look at the "Bus Stops" (which includes SQL) and the "Sudoku" projects.
+PHP and JavaScript (incl. sophisticated algorithms); please look at the "Bus Stops" (which includes SQL) and the "Sudoku" projects.

 ## Questions